 (Heb. neshamah - the breath, the spirit - breath (of God or man); every breathing thing and the spirit (of man)

 (Heb. ruwach -d) spirit (used of the living, breathing being in man and animals); as gift, preserved by God, God's spirit, departing at death)

 Romans 8:16 - "The Spirit himself bears witness with our spirit that we are children of God."

 In Genesis we read that because of man's exceeding wickedness God destroyed all air breathing animals except Noah, his family and the animals in the ark.
-All generations between Noah and Moses, approximately 525 years, died some righteous others evil.
 The period of time from creation up to Moses is called the Patriarchal age.